iotaledger/iota.js/documentation/docs/contribute.md

 ---
-description: Contribute to the IOTA wiki docs templates by contributing to the official GitHub repository or sharing your knowledge on Discord.
+description: "Contribute to the Iota.js library by contributing to the official GitHub repository or sharing your knowledge on Discord."
-image: /img/logo/iota_logo.svg
+image: /img/client_banner.png
 keywords:
 - join
 - documentation